-However, attempts to galvanise weapons development and production in the immediate prewar period met with little success.
-In April 1914, there were just 26 guns in position to protect the whole of Britain from aerial atteck.
-Most of these were field guns on improvised mountings the enable them to fire skywards, notably the one-pounder pompom, a quick-firing gun which had been designed by Sir Hiram Maxim in the 1880s and offered to the British Government.
-This offer had been turned down, but after the gun had been used against British troops in the Boer War, minds were changed and the gun was hastily adopted.
+However, attempts to galvanise weapons development and production in the immediate pre-war period met with little success.
+In April 1914, there were just 26 guns in position to protect the whole of Britain from aerial attack.
+Most of these were field guns on improvised mountings to enable them to fire skywards, notably the one-pounder pom-pom, a quick-firing gun which had been designed by Sir Hiram Maxim in the 1880s and offered to the British Government.
+This offer had been turned down, but after the gun had been used against British troops in the Boer war, minds were changed and the gun was hastily adopted.